 Best Dress Forms

-Unsurprisingly, the top three dress forms are actually adjustable forms, from the two most well known companies.
+I’m not at all surprised to see that the top three dress forms are actually adjustable forms, from the two biggest names in the sewing tools arena.

 1. Dritz My Double Designer Adjustable Dress Form

-This means that you’re more likely to find the perfect size range for you and your body type!
-It is the most expensive option of the three listed here, but it’s also the more versatile option.
+Due to this, you’re more likely to find the perfect size range for you and your body type!
+I say range as it is an adjustable form but it is also the most expensive option of the three I’m sharing here.

 Let’s look at the sizings of this adjustable dress form in more detail!